The request for a Working group statement

 How to Request a Statement

-The request for an EOSC CZ WG statement (updated version will be available for the next calls) must be submitted by the applicant via email to info@eosc.cz with the subject line: "Request for EOSC CZ WG Statement: [Name of the relevant EOSC CZ WG, multiple WGs can be listed]".
+The request for an EOSC CZ WG Statement must be submitted by the applicant via email to info@eosc.cz.

-Requests for an statement will only be accepted on the following periods and only for the current call and round in which the project is being submitted:
+Requests for a statement will only be accepted on the following periods and only for the current call in which the project is being submitted:

 If an applicant plans to generate multiple outputs within a single mini-project, they must submit a separate request for each planned output and compile these requests into a single document.